Dineshk04/Dineshk04/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...Python[ML/DL] projects
+- 🔭 I’m currently working on Python[ML/DL] projects
-- 🌱 I’m currently learning ...Machine learning and Deeplearning
+- 🌱 I’m currently learning Machine learning and Deeplearning
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on ML based projects
-- 🤔 I’m looking for help with ...Data science
+- 🤔 I’m looking for help with Data science
-- 💬 Ask me about ...
+-
-- 📫 How to reach me: ...
+- 📫 How to reach me:[Linkedin] (https://www.linkedin.com/in/dinesh-kumar-b43980167) , dineshkumar0421.dk@gmail.com ,[Instagram] (https://www.instagram.com/dineshkumar_m_m/?r=nametag)
-- 😄 Pronouns: ...
 - ⚡ Fun fact: ...